You are here:

 All prison visitors are subject to prison regulations and orders.
 Disobeying prison orders is an offence and could result in a visitor being banned from entering a prison.

-By law, all prisons in Victoria have been smoke-free since 1 July 2015.
+By law, all prisons in Victoria are completely smoke-free.
 No one is permitted to smoke anywhere on prison property, including carparks and any other land surrounding the prison.
 Tobacco and tobacco smoking accessories such as pipes, lighters and matches are considered contraband.

 While visitors to prisons are permitted to bring tobacco and tobacco smoking accessories onto prison property, they must leave them in a car or in a locker at the prison.
 They are not able to leave visits centres for a cigarette and return to the visit.